ningyu1991/ScalableGANFingerprints/README.md

   ```
   where `datasets/celeba_align_png_cropped_30k` is the output directory containing the prepared data format that enables efficient streaming for our training, and `celeba/Img/img_align_celeba_png` is the input directory containing CelebA png files.

 - [LSUN Bedroom](https://github.com/fyu/lsun).
 Similarly, we use the first 30k training images and resize them to 128x128.
-To prepare the dataset, first download and extract the images to `lsun_bedroom_train`, then run
+To prepare the dataset, first download and extract the png images to `lsun_bedroom_train`, then run
   ```
   python3 dataset_tool.py create_from_images \
   datasets/lsun_bedroom_train_30k_128x128 \